It can get quite creepy in the room, when you are faced with ‘silence’. The sociopath, after however long of

 - It might feel like the sociopath has dropped off a cliff – but he/she hasn’t.
 Likely they already know (they have assessed you) what your reaction will be to the silent treatment.
 Once again they are managing to manipulate you through your emotions

-- It doesn’t mean that you are worthless, that he/she has found someone/thing better – it just means that the sociopath is playing the game.
+- It doesn’t mean that you are worthless, or necessarily that he/she has found someone/thing better.
+Often it just means that the sociopath is playing the game.

-If you are hurting right now, just remember, if somebody loved you, why would they not care about your feelings?
+If you are hurting right now, please remember, that if somebody loved you, why would they not care about your feelings?
 Why would they want you to be hurt?
-Yes its normal to take time out after a fight.
+Yes it is normal to take time out after a fight.
 The sociopath is not taking time out, they are deliberately manipulating you, playing the game to take back control, and win.